mwojnars/hypertag/docs/index.md

 <div 更車-賈滑=""></div>
 ```

-A name that satisfies the broader, XML-like rule of naming attributes,
+A name that satisfies the broader XML-like rule of naming attributes,
 but not the previous one for regular identifiers, is called _irregular_.

 In hypertag definition blocks, names of formal attributes must be regular.
 Otherwise,